Granblue Fantasy Versus: Development and release

-Granblue Fantasy Versus was developed by Arc System Works for the PlayStation 4, who have developed other titles such as Dragon Ball FighterZ and BlazBlue: Cross Tag Battle in 2018.
+Granblue Fantasy Versus was developed by Arc System Works, who have developed other titles such as Dragon Ball FighterZ and BlazBlue: Cross Tag Battle in 2018.
 The creative director, Tetsuya Fukuhara, along with publisher Cygames, wanted to introduce the Western audiences to the Granblue Fantasy franchise.
 Due to the already established fictional universe and fan base since its initial debut years ago as a role-playing video game, Fukuhara believed that throwing players into the on-going narratives would make it difficult for Western newcomers to be attracted to its universe.
 Therefore, Fukuhara opted to make a fighting game for the franchise due to their confidence in the popularity of the fighting game genre with Western audiences.

 The game was developed with accessibility in mind, sharing a lot of the design philosophies surrounding their recently developed titles Dragon Ball FighterZ and BlazBlue: Cross Tag Battle, with the implementation of mechanics that are to be easier to comprehend.
 They opted for a more deliberate and simple combat design emphasizing shorter combos and one-button special moves via shortcuts, lowering the barrier of entry for newer players.
 Tetsuya emphasized that while the fighting game would be considered more beginner-friendly, there would still be room for depth when it comes to competitive play, such as the activation of special moves with shortcuts having a short cooldown period and the player having to strategize around that mechanic unique to Granblue Fantasy Versus.
-English voice acting was also announced to be included in this game.
+English voice acting was also included in this game.

-Granblue Fantasy Versus was initially released to be exclusively on the PlayStation 4 on February 6, 2020, in Japan and March 3, 2020, in North America.
-It was later confirmed by publisher Cygames, on February 27, 2020, that the game would be ported to Microsoft Windows on March 13, 2020.
-However, there were to be no cross-platform functionality between the Windows and PlayStation 4 ports.
-In-game rewards, in the form of codes, for the Granblue Fantasy mobile game would not be made available for the Windows port of Granblue Fantasy Versus.
+Granblue Fantasy Versus was initially released on the PlayStation 4 on February 6, 2020, in Asia.
+Cygames published the game in Japan, while Sega released it in other territories.
+In the following month, Xseed Games released the game in North America on March 3, and its sister company Marvelous Europe released the game in Europe in Australia on March 27.
+The Windows version arrived on March 13, but does not support cross-platform play with PlayStation 4.
+In-game rewards, in the form of codes, for the Granblue Fantasy mobile game were not made available for the Windows port of Granblue Fantasy Versus.

 The game's director Tetsuya Fukuhara expressed a desire for a sequel to be produced.
-Speculation is uncertain on whether Versus will get a PlayStation 5 upgrade with minor updates, a more direct sequel will be made and released on PS5, or if sequel/upgrade plans will fall through entirely.
-On January 23, 2023, the sequel which also adds a PlayStation 5 version, known as Granblue Fantasy Versus: Rising was announced and expected to be released around 2023.
+Speculation was uncertain on whether Versus will get a PlayStation 5 upgrade with minor updates, a more direct sequel to be made and released on PS5, or if sequel/upgrade plans will fall through entirely.
+A sequel which also adds a PlayStation 5 version, known as Granblue Fantasy Versus: Rising, was released in 2023.